• Skip to primary navigation

 Light: Full sun is best (6 or more hours of direct sun).
 However, some may do ok in partial sun.

 Water: Minimal once established.
-In the first year or so you may need to keep an eye on the sedum but after that, it's pretty drought tolerant.
+In the first year or so, you may need to keep an eye on the sedum, but after that, it's pretty drought-tolerant.

 Soil: Sedums grow best in well-draining soil.
+However, many will tolerate poor soil.

 These lovely perennials are drought tolerant and offer interest throughout the season.
 When growing sedum, leave the seed heads on for winter interest or use them in your home decor.

 Succulent lovers take note; if you live in the north, stick with sempervivum or sedum, and your plants should come back again and again.
+Another one to add to your list the next time you visit the nursery.

 Patti signature